 Fall is in the air… well kinda sorta, now that fresh North Carolina apples are making their debut at farmers’ markets!
 And with that, comes comfort foods, like applesauce.
 Who doesn’t love that?
 It makes such a quick and simple healthy side dish for so many things, including breakfast!
-What could start your day off better than some NC maple or brown sugar pork sausage with a side of freshly made applesauce?
-Check out this site for lots of great information about North Carolina apples!
+What could start your day off better than crispy bacon or some NC maple or brown sugar pork sausage with a side of freshly made applesauce?
+Add a dollop to yogurt or oatmeal.
+Spoon over ice cream too… Check out this site for lots of great information about North Carolina apples!

 And because you can crock a pot so fast, unless you really want to, there’s no need to do huge batches and can.
 Just make some fresh every week or so as you need in your house!

 This recipe is so easy… you can have it in the pot in 5 minutes and go on about your business.
 It takes care of itself… wouldn’t it be great if all our foods did that?

 My applesauce is featured in September 2017 issue of Carolina Country Magazine but you can find it printable below.
 As you will see in the notes, there are easy ways to vary this basic recipe.
 You can use your favorite pie spice… and I really like to use the Georgia Peach Spice from Savory Spice Shop.